and the Zekoonies

 But even the Bible admits that the "kingdom of God" is for babies.

-So you have to accept this "kingdom" with a naïve trust, unthinkingly, as if you were a little child, or you're not going to be allowed inside.
+So you have to accept this "kingdom" with a naïve trust, unthinkingly, as if you were a little child.
+If you do too much thinking about it, you won't be allowed inside.

 Why had he insisted on thinking rationally for himself?
 Why had he substituted reality for the blind certainty of the perfect Way?
 Why had he lost the childlike faith of his youth?
 Why had he put it away, in the toy box, with his other outgrown things?
 Why?